 Oh my, how times have changed.
 I only make pancakes (and muffins too) using all white whole wheat flour because the barely noticeable flavor change is well worth the health benefits – plus if you use buttermilk they bake up light, airy, and full of flavor.
 Flax goes into my whole wheat freezer pancakes but not these – the flavor profile is simple to let the lemon shine through.

-These would be perfect for a brunch, and I want to tell you how to make them ahead!
-I’ve had great success with frozen pancakes of late (as in my kids eat them almost every morning and I always have a quick dinner in a pinch for my husband if he comes home late).
+These would be perfect for a brunch, and easy to make ahead.
+I’ve had great success with frozen pancakes.
 Just bake them off, let them cool on a wire rack, then put the whole rack in the freezer.
 After about 30 minutes, stack the pancakes inside a freezer bag (they won’t stick because you flash-froze them).
 When ready to reheat, stick them in the toaster – once or twice down- for a small batch or the oven at 300 degrees (put them back on the wire rack) for a larger batch.
 Winning.